SERENITY 2.0 — Manchester Collective

 One minute, the sound vibrates through you, your hairs pulled on end.
 The next: a blissful calm descends.
 There’s furious amplified sound and then mysterious, holy light to slow the pulse back down…

 Ever felt overstimulated by your phone screen?
-Ben Nobuto’s ‘SERENITY 2.0’ is a glitched-out collage of frenzied strings, percussion and samples.
+Ben Nobuto’s ‘SERENITY 2.0’ is a glitched-out collage of frenzied strings, percussion and electronic samples.
 It cycles restlessly through Japanese pop, news anchors and vocal-fried YouTubers – but the calm after the doomscrolling is worth the ride.

 The finale?
 Eric Prydz’s colossal house anthem ‘Opus’, reimagined.